temporalio/cli/temporalcli/commandsmd/commands.md

   Task Queue name.
   Required

-### temporal task-queue update-build-ids: Manage build IDs
+### temporal task-queue update-build-ids: Manage Build IDs

-Add or change a Task Queue's compatible build IDs for Namespaces using Worker versioning.
+Add or change a [Task Queue](/workers#task-queue)'s compatible Build IDs for Namespaces using Worker versioning.

-### temporal task-queue update-build-ids add-new-compatible: Add compatible build ID
+### temporal task-queue update-build-ids add-new-compatible: Add compatible Build ID

-Adds a compatible Build ID to a Task Queue's existing version set.
-You supply an existing Build ID and a new Build ID:
+Add a compatible Build ID to a [Task Queue](/workers#task-queue)'s existing version set.
+Provide an existing Build ID and a new Build ID:

 ```
 temporal task-queue update-build-ids add-new-compatible \
-    --task-queue YourTaskQueue
+    --task-queue YourTaskQueue \
-    --existing-compatible-build-id YourExistingBuildId
+    --existing-compatible-build-id YourExistingBuildId \
     --build-id YourNewBuildId
-)
 ```

 The new ID is stored in the set containing the existing ID and becomes the new default for that set.

 This command is limited to Namespaces that support Worker versioning.

 #### Options

 * `--build-id` (string) -
-  Build Id to be added.
+  Build ID to be added.
   Required
 * `--task-queue`, `-t` (string) -
   Task Queue name.
   Required.
 * `--existing-compatible-build-id` (string) -
-  Pre-existing Build Id in this Task Queue.
+  Pre-existing Build ID in this Task Queue.
   Required.
 * `--set-as-default` (bool) -
-  Set the expanded Build Id set as the Task Queue default.
+  Set the expanded Build ID set as the Task Queue default.
   Defaults to false.

-### temporal task-queue update-build-ids add-new-default: Establish new default BuildID set.
+### temporal task-queue update-build-ids add-new-default: Set new default Build ID set

-Create a new Task Queue Build ID set, add a Build ID to it, and make it the overall Task Queue default:
+Create a new [Task Queue](/workers#task-queue) Build ID set, add a Build ID to it, and make it the overall Task Queue default.
+The new set will be incompatible with previous sets and versions.

 ```
 temporal task-queue update-build-ids add-new-default \